What is a Webhook? A Beginner’s Guide

 Looking at the definition above, you might think that it sounds very similar to how APIs work.
 In fact, an API (application programming interface) is usually used in the creation of webhooks, but they are different entities.

-A tool’s API exposes the protocol and functions which allow other tools to communicate with it.
+A tool’s API exposes the protocol and functions that allow other tools to retrieve data from it.
 So, when someone wants to build an integration between two apps, they’re typically using the API to make that happen.

 Now webhooks can be seen as a small part of the API focused on automatic actions.
 It’s like a little message that tells that specific piece of software to react when something happens.